 Weight: 200g / 7oz.

-With its lightweight compact design and large aperture, it is a popular choice for beginner photographers.
-It’s one of the best prime lenses for Nikon D5600 on a budget.
-As it has fast autofocus it’s an easy choice for an additional lens to your gear.
+Its lightweight, compact design and large aperture make it a popular choice for beginner photographers.
+As it has fast autofocus, it’s an easy choice for an additional lens to your gear.

 The biggest feature of this is the maximum aperture of f/1.8.
-It performs well under the low light without a need to slow down shutter speed.
+It performs well under low light without slowing down the shutter speed.

 Fast autofocus and a silent wave motor are working well together.
 A silent and smooth focusing is excellent during the photoshoots.
-It’s mainly used in portrait photography, as well it’s also used in general and travel photography.
+It’s mainly used in portrait photography, but it’s also used in general and travel photography.

 A lightweight and compact design is also super helpful.
-That one has no vibration reduction, so you need to keep your camera as steady as possible to avoid any camera shake.
+That one has no vibration reduction, so you must keep your camera as steady as possible to avoid any camera shaking.

-Overall this is one of the best lenses for Nikon D5600 you can have for the price.
-With a fixed focal length it offers a large aperture and fast autofocus, which are just perfect for the beginner portrait photographer.
+With a fixed focal length, it offers a large aperture and fast autofocus, perfect for the beginner portrait photographer.

 12. Nikon AF-S DX NIKKOR 18-300mm f/3.5-6.3G ED